North Texas Municipal HVAC Codes and Requirements: Complete Compliance Guide

 - EPA Universal certification required for refrigerant work

-- Bond and insurance requirements for contractor licensing
+- Bond and insurance needs for contractor licensing

 - Consumer protection fund participation for licensed contractors